micromagnetics/magnum.fe/README.md

     $ cp /path/to/AHMED-1.0.tar.gz .
     $ sudo docker build .

 You need Docker >= 1.0 to build the container.
-Note that you have to place the AHMED 1.0 tarball in the `docker` directory for a successfull build.
+Note that you have to place the AHMED 1.0 tarball in the `docker` directory for a successfull build (http://bebendorf.ins.uni-bonn.de/AHMED.html).

 ### Test
 You can test your installation by running the unit tests